PERSOL HR DATA BANK in APAC

 Regulations

 Indonesia is a multi-racial country consisting of many islands, including Java and Sumatra.
 This geographical characteristic makes for a diversity of religions, cultures, and languages of its citizens.
-Because of this characteristic, Indonesia has a pluralistic legal system that encompasses community-based customary law called Hukum-Adut, which is Islamic law in varying degrees in different provinces, and civil law transplanted during Dutch colonial rule.
+Because of this characteristic, Indonesia has a pluralistic legal system that encompasses community-based customary law called Hukum-Adat, which is Islamic law in varying degrees in different provinces, and civil law transplanted during Dutch colonial rule.
 Indonesia uses a civil law system similar to Japan.

 Indonesia's legal system is structured such that the 1945 Constitution is sovereign.
 Various individual laws including, law (Undang-Undang), government regulations in lieu of law (Peraturan Pemerintah Pengganti Undang-Undang), government regulations (Peraturan Pemerintah), presidential regulations (Peraturan Presiden), and other regulations (including regional regulations [Peraturan Daerah]) are subordinate to the 1945 Constitution.
 However, since some inconsistency exists within these legal orders, which remain unremedied, it is sometimes necessary to cooperate with local lawyers to be kept abreast of updates to the laws and legal system of Indonesia.

-Common Law is a legal system mainly in use in the UK and in nations formerly part of the British Empire (USA, Canada, Australia, New Zealand, etc.), which emphasizes decisions based upon traditions, customs, and precedent.
+*Overview of Common Law and Civil LawCommon Law is a legal system mainly in use in the UK and in nations formerly part of the British Empire (USA, Canada, Australia, New Zealand, etc.), which emphasizes decisions based upon traditions, customs, and precedent.

 On the other hand, civil law developed on the European continent in nations, such as France and Germany, and as a legal system compared to common law, civil law places emphasis on statutes.
 Japan uses a civil law legal system.